 Inferior anastomotic vein of Labbé

-The vein of Labbé connects the superficial middle cerebral artery with the transverse sinus.
+The vein of Labbé connects the superficial middle cerebral vein with the transverse sinus.
 The location of this vein is extremely variable, making it vulnerable to injury during craniotomy procedures.

 Superior anastomotic vein of Trolard